SaskiaBublitz/modOpt/README.md

                 try:
                         exitflag, iterNo = mysolver.doMySolver(...)

+9. Navigate to

+        modOpt/constraints/results.py

+   and add another case and shortcut in the function *get_file_name* for your solver so that the output files can be tagged accordingly, for example:

+        	if solv_options["solver"] == "my-solver":
+            		filename += "_msolv"

-9. Adjust the dictionary *num_options* in the Python script with the NLE, you want to solve, to your new solver:
+10. Adjust the dictionary *num_options* in the Python script with the NLE, you want to solve, to your new solver:

                 num_options = {"solver": 'my-solver', ...